CyberAgentGameEntertainment/UnityMobileSupport/Packages/MobileSupportStorage/README.md

 They may be destructive change with future development.

 To support iOS/Android native features in Unity, this will provide variety functions.
+This package provide functions to interact with storage.

 ## Table of Contents